mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *when someone shows you who they are, believe them the first time.*
+> *do not repeat anything you will not sign your name to.*

 </div>
 <!-- quote-end -->